 Mix up where you work.
 Or don’t.
 Decide how you work best.

 We’re strong proponents of only working in our home office.
-Early on we found ourselves in the kitchen, hunched over our laptops in chairs that hurt our backs, and way too close to food.
-We like to keep work to one room in our house and not work from the kitchen counter, the couch or the bed.
-The identity of those spaces starts to lose their meaning when you start working from them.
-However, we know some folks don’t have a choice, they might be chasing down little ones and having to work next to the swing set in the backyard or at the dining table as they feed their kids before naptime.
-We find working from one place in the house is best suited for us — that way for the most part at least work doesn’t leave that room.
-Sure we’ll get a notification on our phones here and there but by and large, we have one room in our house dedicated to doing work.
-And for us that compartmentalizing work into one place works very well for us.
+Early on, we found ourselves in the kitchen, hunched over our laptops in chairs that hurt our backs, and way too close to food.
+We like to keep work to one room in our house and not work from the kitchen counter, the couch, or the bed.
+The identity of those spaces starts to lose its meaning when you start working from them.
+However, we know some folks don’t have a choice — they might be chasing down little ones and having to work next to the swing set in the backyard or at the dining table as they feed their kids before nap time.
+We find working from one place in the house is best suited for us — that way, for the most part, work doesn’t leave that room.
+Sure, we’ll get a notification on our phones here and there, but by and large, we have one room in our house dedicated to doing work.
+And for us, compartmentalizing work into one place works very well.

 Meals, snacks, and food.

 We cannot stress how important it is to take a break and make and eat food away from your office or workspace.
 Snacks, a cup of coffee or tea, or a quick bite are fine at your workspace, but meals need to be elsewhere.
 Why?
 First, food is meant to be enjoyed and to nourish you, not to be scarfed down between meetings like a mad dash to a finish line.
 Second, without a physical distance between your work and meals, everything starts blending together.
 Meals become work and work becomes meals.
 It’s easier to lose track of your day and lose your place in your routine.
 Plus it’s just nice for a little space between working and eating, and usually, you’ll eat less and less often if you’re not combining work with food.

 Eat at regular times.
 Not all the time.